The six operations in topology: Shape theory and shape submersions

-commutes, where $p$ is the obvious projection. \end{definition} \begin{example} \begin{enumerate}[(i)] \item By Proposition \ref{loccontrhyp}, if $X$ is locally contractible and hypercomplete, then $X\rightarrow \ast$ is a shape submersion. \item Any topological submersion of fiber dimension $n$ is a shape submersion. \end{enumerate} \end{example} \begin{remark} \begin{enumerate}[(i)] \item It follows easily from the definition that shape submersions are stable under pullbacks. \item If $f :X\rightarrow Y$ is a shape submersion, then the set of open subsets of $X$ of the type $X^{\prime}\times V$, where $V$ is open in $Y$ and $X^{\prime}$ is locally contractible, forms a basis for the topology of $X$.
-Although this basis is not closed under finite intersections, the set of representable sheaves corresponding to open subsets homeomorphic to the product of an open in $Y$ and a space locally contractible generates $\Shsp{X}$ under colimits.
-To see this, consider The set $\cate{B}$ clearly forms a basis closed under finite intersections, and then we have $\Shsp{X}\simeq\Shsp{\cate{B}}$.
-Moreover, since open immersions are locally contractible, and since $\op{V}\times\op{S}$ forms a basis of $V\times S$ which is closed under finite intersections, we get our claim.
+commutes. \end{definition} \begin{example} \begin{enumerate}[(i)] \item By \Cref{loccontrhyp}, if $X$ is locally contractible and hypercomplete, then $X\rightarrow \ast$ is a shape submersion. \item Any topological submersion of fiber dimension $n$ is a shape submersion. \end{enumerate} \end{example} \begin{remark} \begin{enumerate}[(i)] \item It follows easily from the definition that shape submersions are stable under pullbacks of topological spaces. \item If $f :X\rightarrow Y$ is a shape submersion, then the set of open subsets of $X$ of the type $X^{\prime}\times V$, where $V$ is open in $Y$ and $X^{\prime}$ is essential, forms a basis for the topology of $X$.
+Although this basis is not closed under finite intersections, the set of representable sheaves corresponding to open subsets homeomorphic to the product of an open in $Y$ and an essential space generates $\Shsp{X}$ under colimits.
+To see this, consider The set $\cate{B}$ clearly forms a basis closed under finite intersections, and then we have $\Shsp{X}\simeq\Shsp{\cate{B}}$ by \cite[Appendix A]{aoki2023tensor}.
+Moreover, since open immersions induce essential geometric morphisms, and since $\Op{V}\times\Op{S}$ forms a basis of $V\times S$ which is closed under finite intersections, we get our claim.